rafabene/rafabene.github.io/about/index.md

 ### Java developer
 I started learning Java in 2003 at a Lato Sensu Class.
 It was a first love sensation.
 After that I have been studying and trying to use Java as a powered, scalable and productive solution.
 As a result from this love I took certifications below:

-- 2003 – Sun Certified Programmer for the Java 2 Platform 1.4
+- 2003 – SCJP - Sun Certified Programmer for the Java 2 Platform 1.4
-- 2004 – Sun Certified Web Component Developer for J2EE 1.4
+- 2004 – SCWCD - Sun Certified Web Component Developer for J2EE 1.4
-- 2006 – Sun Certified Enterprise Architect for Java Platform Enterprise Edition Technology
+- 2006 – SCEA - Sun Certified Enterprise Architect for Java Platform Enterprise Edition Technology
-- 2007 – Sun Certified Business Component Developer for the Java Platform, Enterprise Edition 5
+- 2007 – SCBCD - Sun Certified Business Component Developer for the Java Platform, Enterprise Edition 5
 - 2007 – ITIL Foundation Certified
 - 2007 – SAP Netweaver Certified
-- 2008 – Sun Certified Java Associate
+- 2008 – SCJA - Sun Certified Java Associate
 - 2009 – IBM Certified Specialist: Software Quality
 - 2010 – JBCAA – JBoss Certified Application Administrator – EAP 5
 - 2012 – JBCD-Seam – JBoss Certified Developer in Seam